core-c/LEDE_17.01.4.FPU_EMULATION/README.md

 ```
 > You need to reboot your Yún.

+Upgrading the bootloader is not part of a firmware flash.
+Once you upgraded the Yún with a new bootloader, you do ***not*** have to do it again at every next firmware flash.

 ***BE VERY CAREFUL WHEN ERASING AND/OR FLASHING TO u-boot FLASH MEMORY SPACE***
-A Yún may appear bricked, but many times you can bring it back to a working state.
+If it goes wrong, (for example if you flash the bootloader space with some wrong file), the Yún may appear bricked, but many times you can bring it back to a working state.
 You can revive a "bricked" Yún (even if it doesn't even show up in the Arduino IDE with a COM-port anymore).
 You would use another ***Arduino as ISP*** to program the Yún with a new bootloader, and later flash a working firmware into the Yún.

 ####Prepare the u-boot environment settings before flashing UJE_YUN firmware